Alabama Gulf Coast Zoo Animal encounters are so fun!

-Once known as “The Little Zoo That Could” in a documentary series on Animal Planet, the Alabama Gulf Coast Zoo is far from that now.
+Once known as “The Little Zoo That Could” in a documentary series on Animal Planet, the Alabama Gulf Coast Zoo is far from that.
 After going through two hurricanes, this zoo has managed to stay alive and well with dedicated employees and brilliant people who care about the zoo.
 The zoo had to be rebuilt from the ground up, and though they are still working on getting it in tip-top shape, the 199 species, 31 sub-species, and eight endangered species are doing quite well.
-It’s located six miles from the beach and is tucked away just off the main highway and includes Alabama’s first certified green restaurant.
+It’s six miles from the beach, tucked away just off the main highway, and includes Alabama’s first certified green restaurant.
 Be sure to scroll down to see my special animal encounter with the kangaroos.

 Alabama Gulf Coast Zoo Kangaroo Encounter

 Have you ever had a kangaroo encounter at a zoo or any other animal encounter?
 If so, you know how special they are.
-When I read that we were going to have an encounter with kangaroos, I was all in, and it was my number one pick on the list.
-To be able to touch and hold them is really all I wanted.
+When I read that we would have an encounter with kangaroos, I was all in, and it was my number one pick on the list.
+To be able to touch and hold them is all I wanted.
 I sincerely met a new friend today.

-The three young red kangaroos that we saw today are all orphans for one reason or another.
+The three young red kangaroos we saw today are all orphans for one reason or another.

 Animal Encounters At Zoos

 Animal encounters at zoos are becoming a thing nationwide (I hope).
-It’s a great way for zoos to make extra money for their zoos and a way for us humans to get hands-on learning experiences about the animals.
+It’s a great way for zoos to make extra money for their zoos and for us humans to get hands-on learning experiences about the animals.
 Getting to interact with animals is truly one of my passions.
-I love to see animals in the wild, and needless to say, I can not touch them, but getting up close and personal with zoo animals, I can.
+I love to see animals in the wild; needless to say, I can not touch them, but by getting up close and personal with zoo animals, I can.

 Meet Norman – An Eurasian Eagle-Owl at the Gulf Coast Zoo

-This was not an actual animal encounter, but it felt as if it were.
+This was not an actual animal encounter, but it felt like it were.
 Brittney, one of the zookeepers and Norman’s trainer, loves what she does at the zoo.
 She has spent over four years with Norman and has built a bond with him.
 She knows his ins and outs.
 Can you imagine?
-We couldn’t get too close because Brittany can’t wear a mask because Norman would not recognize her.
-She told us all about Norman and how she trains him, and how she gets him to do what she wants him to do.
+We couldn’t get too close because Brittany couldn’t wear a mask.
+After all, Norman would not recognize her.
+She told us all about Norman, how she trains him, and how she gets him to do what she wants him to do.
 Think food!!

-Fun Fact: Though Norman is a large owl and looks quite heavy, he only weighs 3 lbs.
-We were shocked when she told us that under all those feathers, his body is quite small.
+Fun Fact: Norman is a large owl and looks quite heavy, but he only weighs 3 lbs.
+We were shocked when she told us that under all those feathers, his body was quite small.

 Alabama’s First Certified Green Restaurant at Alabama Gulf Coast Zoo

 Alabama’s first certified “green restaurant” is found at the zoo.
-You’ll find fresh fruits and vegetables on the menu from local farmers or their onsite garden and wonderful outdoor seating at the Safari Club restaurant.
+You’ll find fresh fruits and vegetables on the menu from local farmers, their onsite garden, and wonderful outdoor seating at the Safari Club restaurant.
 What you won’t find there are plastic straws and styrofoam.

 The restaurant has a separate entrance from the zoo, which means buying a ticket to the zoo is not required to eat a meal at the restaurant.
 And, while enjoying your meal on the patio, you get to hear the sounds of the zoo!
 Best concept ever!

-I enjoyed my delicious and healthy chicken salad with roasted tomatoes, all the while listening to the lemur’s scream a time or two (it must have been lunchtime for them too).
-It definitely was a special treat.
+I enjoyed my delicious and healthy chicken salad with roasted tomatoes while listening to the lemur scream a time or two (it must have been lunchtime for them too).
+It was a special treat.